Introduction

 ✔ Monthly Tasks

-- Deep-clean dishwasher (filter + vinegar cycle + baking soda)
+- Deep-clean dishwasher (filter + vinegar + baking soda)

 - Clean range hood filters